-Avoid Midges in Scotland
+Avoid Midges in Scotland.
+Stay inside a lot

 It is possible to avoid midges in Scotland.
 East coast, windy headlands, hill-tops and city-centres should be clear of these notorious biting insects.